-The Carlow Counseling Clinic (CCC) at Woodland Hills, under the direction of the Professional Counseling Program at Carlow, provides FREE school-based mental health counseling and prevention services to all students and schools within the district.
+The Carlow Counseling Clinic (CCC), under the direction of the Professional Counseling Program at Carlow, provides FREE school-based mental health counseling and prevention services to all students and schools within the district.
 With a referral from the school’s social worker or school counselor, your child or teen is eligible for in-school counseling services through CCC.

 The counselors who provide services CCC are master’s-level practicum and internship students within Carlow University’s Professional Counseling Program.
 All counselors-in-training receive supervision of their work and training from the clinical director.
 Supervision consists of weekly individual and group meetings in which the counselor-in-trainings cases are reviewed, and guidance is provided by the supervisor.